imacat/flask-digestauth/README.rst

 HTTP Digest Authentication is specified in `RFC 2617`_.

+Refer to the full `Flask-Digest-Auth readthedocs documentation`_.

 Why HTTP Digest Authentication?
 -------------------------------

-HTTP Digest Authentication has the advantage that it does not send the actual password to the server, which greatly enhances the security.
+*HTTP Digest Authentication* has the advantage that it does not send thee actual password to the server, which greatly enhances the security.
 It uses the challenge-response authentication scheme.
 The client returns the response calculated from the challenge and the password, but not the original password.

 Log in forms has the advantage of freedom, in the senses of both the visual design and the actual implementation.
 You may implement your